Analysis of Optimization Algorithms via Sum-of-Squares: Conclusions and Future Work

 This paper proposes a new technique for bounding the convergence rates for various algorithms---namely, by searching for SOS certificates.
 This leads to a hierarchy of SDPs, for which the first level of the hierarchy is dual to the SDP induced by the one-step PEP as discussed in Section~\ref{sec:duality}.
-With this technique, we recover previously-known bounds and derive a few new bounds for various first-order optimization algorithms in a unified manner.
+Furthermore, using the first level of the SOS hierarchy, we derive new bounds for gradient descent with three popular inexact line search methods.

 However, our technique does not necessarily produce tight bounds, since it entails two relaxation steps.
 For one, the constraints characterizing the function class or algorithm may be relaxed.
 Secondly, we relax the constraint that $p(\bfz)$ be nonnegative to the constraint that $p(\bfz)$ is an SOS.
 Recall that while SOS implies nonnegativity, the converse is not necessarily true.
 Proving the tightness of the derived bounds will have to be done via other means.